 1. Fit For An Autopsy - Oh What The Future Holds (Nuclear Blast)

 Six albums in, New Jersey deathcore heroes Fit For An Autopsy look to be pushing past the confines of the scene to explore the wider realms of extreme metal on Oh What The Future Holds.
 Singles Pandora, In Shadows and Far From Heaven hint at just how far FFAA are pushing the boat this time out, the latter incorporating elements of prog metal that wouldn't be out of place in a Mastodon record, albeit with some colossal and crushing death metal thrown into the mix to balance it all out.
-Fans won't have to wait too long into the New Year to see if these experiments pay off - the album is out January 14th - but considering reviewer Dannii Leivers awarded it the very first 9/10 of 2022 in January's issue of Metal Hammer, it's fair to say the good money is on this record absolutely slaying.
+Dannii Leivers awarded it the very first 9/10 of 2022 in January's issue of Metal Hammer, testament to the album's ambitious sonic scope.

 Release Date: January 14